-- No cut off tops.
-(No midriff can be showing) - No sleeveless garments. - No see-through garments. - Designed so that the neckline does not reveal cleavage. - Designed to cover all undergarments. - Fit properly- no oversized or overly tight tops. - No tank top/undershirt can be worn as a shirt.
+- No see-through garments. - Designed so that the neckline does not reveal cleavage. - Designed to cover all undergarments. - Fit properly- no oversized or overly tight tops. - No tank top/undershirt can be worn as a shirt.

 Shorts:

 - Length should be at fingertip/hand or mid-thigh, whichever is longer. - Fit properly- no oversized or tight shorts. - No spandex, biker, or see-through shorts. - Must be hemmed and not rolled up